Ocean State

 Opinion

-We have audited the accompanying financial statements of the Ocean State Investment Pool (“OSIP”) Cash Portfolio (a portfolio of the Ocean State Investment Pool Trust) (the “Cash Portfolio”), which comprise the statement of net position as of June 30, 2024, and the related statement of changes in net position for the year then ended, including the related notes.
+We have audited the accompanying financial statements of the Ocean State Investment Pool (“OSIP”) Cash Portfolio (a portfolio of the Ocean State Investment Pool Trust) (the “Cash Portfolio”), which comprise the statement of net position as of June 30, 2025, and the related statement of changes in net position for the year then ended, including the related notes, which collectively comprise the Cash Portfolio’s basic financial statements.

 Basis for Opinion